 UserActions are similar to user-defined primitives in other Smalltalks.
-You can use GemBuilder for C to write these user actions, and add them to and execute them from GemStone Smalltalk.
+You can use GemBuilder for C to write these user actions, and invoke these user actions from GemStone Smalltalk.
 The tools supporting user actions are part of the GemStone kernel, and are documented in the GemBuilder for C manual.